NAVWAR Reserve Sailor Named National Reserve Sailor of the Year Finalist

 |0

-This work, NAVWAR Reserve Sailor Named National Reserve Sailor of the Year Finalist [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAVWAR Reserve Sailor Named National Reserve Sailor of the Year Finalist, by Lily Chen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.